How the Riga Minox shutter works

 Here the same situation in the top view:

-Top view: Shutter blades 9 cocked, speed dial 4a for medium shutter speed
+Top view: Shutter blade 9 cocked, speed dial 4a for medium shutter speed

 The blade now begins to slide to the left due to the spring force.
 The blade moves until the hook 9a hits the lever 35 and thus sets it in a rotating movement:

-Top view: Shutter blades on first stop after release, lens open, gear 35a starts rotating clockwise
+Top view: Shutter blade on first stop after release, lens open, gear 35a starts rotating clockwise

 Exposure